John Conyers: Foreign policy

-Conyers and his Republican colleague Ted Yoho offered bipartisan amendments to block the U.S. military training of Ukraine's Azov Battalion of the Ukrainian National Guard.
-Some members of the battalion are openly white supremacists.
 Conyers stated, "If there's one simple lesson we can take away from U.S. involvement in conflicts overseas, it's this: Beware of unintended consequences.
 As was made vividly clear with U.S. involvement in Afghanistan during the Soviet invasion decades ago, overzealous military assistance or the hyper-weaponization of conflicts can have destabilizing consequences and ultimately undercut our own national interests."

-Conyers has also voiced concerns about sending anti-aircraft missiles to Syrian rebels.
+He also voiced concerns about sending anti-aircraft missiles to Syrian rebels.